Dr Cassandra Gauld

 School of Psychology

-Dr Cassandra Gauld is currently employed as a Postdoctoral Research Associate in the applied psychology field of road safety.
+Dr Cassandra Gauld is currently employed as a Postdoctoral Researcher in the applied psychology field of road safety.
 Prior to her appointment at the University of Newcastle she worked at the Centre for Accident Research and Road Safety – Queensland (CARRS-Q) on various young driver projects focusing on smartphone use and drink driving.

 In 2017 she completed her PhD at the Centre for Accident Research and Road Safety – Queensland (CARRS-Q).
 Her thesis was entitled ‘A theory-based approach to the development and evaluation of public education messages aimed at social interactive technology use among young drivers’ for which she was nominated for an Outstanding Doctoral Thesis Award.
 Cassandra’s PhD addressed the prevalence of driver distraction resulting from the use of social interactive technology accessed on smartphones while driving (e.g., Facebook, text messages).
 Her research focused on young drivers aged 17 – 25 years given their high crash risk, relative to other road user groups, and their increased likelihood to use smartphones and the additional social interactive technologies.